 Horny Goat Weed does contain an active ingredient called Icariin that another study found can help with erectile difficulties.

-But it also pointed out that it was 80 times less powerful than the most commonly prescribed pharmaceutical treatment for ED.
+But it also pointed out that it was 80 times less powerful than most commonly recommended treatment plans for ED.

 Coffee